 While our beloved Student Council is concerned mainly with academic matters, improving the curriculum, student welfare and other topics, the AUCSA is concerned with all social aspects of the community.

 The AUCSA provides funding and an organizational framework for the committees, thus creating a platform that enables students to develop themselves professionally and organize fun social events.
 The committee boards have a set structure with clearly divided tasks, comprising at least of chair, secretary, and treasurer, all of which are vital for the functioning of committee boards.
 Furthermore, the AUCSA strives to create a great, open, and interactive social community at AUC.
 We want to create a full community feeling for the students.
-We try to do so by our three pillars, which guide every decision we make.
+We try to do so by our five pillars, which guide every decision we make.

 Meet Lance Bosch: third year pre-med student and borderline workaholic.
 Lance enjoys putting way too much sugar in his coffee, refreshing his email inbox, and spending quality time with quality people.
 As president, he oversees all the work done by his team, providing them with the support and guidance they need to keep the AUCSA functioning at an optimum level.
 He also acts as the vice-treasurer, assisting the AUCSA’s money guru, Andy, in all things financial.
 Additionally, he represents the association’s interests to third parties to ensure that the association is recognised and respected within Amsterdam and beyond.
 If you ever need to get in touch with Lance, approach him in the academic building or send him an email (he loves getting those).